A simple way to introduce metacognition? Self-reflective scales for progress

 When working with primary school and SEND pupils, it is advisable to avoid using numbered scales or complex terminology as it may be too abstract for them.
 Instead, consider using a set of emoticons ranging from sad to happy faces.
 The visual nature of these expressions is likely to resonate with your pupils on an emotional level.

 With both primary school and SEND pupils, before asking them to rate their comprehension, it can be helpful to go through the emojis together, identifying and explaining their meaning.
-Once all learners have completed the assessment, you can follow up by asking them: 'Why do you feel that way?'
+Once all learners have completed the assessment, you can follow up by asking them: 'Tell me why you feel that way.'

 alt